General Requirements

 - Check your Primer workflows and ensure any changes do not impact your workflow logic.

-- In particular, check if you’re currently using the Error Decision Type input or output in your workflow routing, as this will now include a new option and you will need to ensure it’s accounted for.
+- In particular, check if you’re currently using the Error Decision Type input or output in your workflow routing, as this will now include a new option and you will need to ensure it’s accounted for in your logic.

 - Use the sandbox environment to test your new implementation and ensure it continues to operate as expected with your Primer workflow logic and any internal requirements.